abijeet-dhillon/swe_capstone_project/docs/logs/team-log.md

 - Set up FastAPI endpoints to expose the pipeline via REST API
 - Add port mapping to docker-compose for external API access
 - Develop report generation component to format analysis results for end users
+- Extend confidence-based scoring to other languages and integrate the AdvancedSkillExtractor output into the main analysis pipeline for unified project evaluation.
 ---

 ### 8. Reflection on This Cycle